Martin

 Configuring from CLI

 A sprite directory can be configured from the CLI with the --sprite flag.
 The flag can be used multiple times to configure multiple sprite directories.
-The name of the sprite will be the name of the directory – in the example below, the sprites will be available at /sprite/sprite_a and /sprite/sprite_b.
+The sprite_id of the sprite will be the name of the directory – in the example below, the sprites will be available at /sprite/sprite_a and /sprite/sprite_b.
 Use --save-config to save the configuration to the config file.

 martin --sprite /path/to/sprite_a --sprite /path/to/other/sprite_b